Rossdale Power Plant

 The Rossdale Power Plant is a decommissioned natural gas power plant located in Edmonton, Alberta, Canada.
 The power plant is located along the North Saskatchewan River in the Rossdale community, neighbouring the EPCOR water treatment plant to the east and a native burial ground to the west.
 The plant's remaining three remaining structures, the Low Pressure Plant, Pumphouse No. 1 and the Administration building are designated as Alberta Provincial Historic Resources.

 History

 The first power plant on the Rossdale site dates back to 1902, prior to Alberta entering Confederation in 1905.
 Originally built by Alex Taylor, owner of the Edmonton Electric Lighting and Power Company, the plant was sold to the City of Edmonton in 1902 for $13,000.
-Various expansions would take place on the Rossdale site and Edmonton continued to grow.
+Various expansions would take place on the Rossdale site as Edmonton continued to grow.
 In 1928 a report would be commissioned projecting the power production requirements for the City of Edmonton, followed by a Five-Year Plan for expansion of the power capacity of the Rossdale site in 1930.